How long does a misdemeanor stay on your record, when you have NOT had the conviction expunged?

 Be mindful that if you are still on probation for your offense, you will have to seek early termination of probation before you can obtain an expungement of your conviction.

 As expungement lawyers, we can help you get your misdemeanor expunged.

 One of the main benefits of getting your misdemeanor expunged is that you don’t have to disclose it if asked about it by an employer.
 This means you can truthfully answer “no” to the question “Have you ever been convicted of a felony or a misdemeanor?”

 However, be mindful of the three situations in which you must disclose even an expunged conviction if asked about it, as discussed above.

 Once you get your expungement granted, an employer is barred from discriminating against you on the basis of that expunged conviction, under California Labor Code 432.7.

 This means an employer cannot use an expunged conviction against you by denying you employment, advancement, or even internship opportunities.

 Get Help With Removing a Misdemeanor from Your Record

-We are experienced expungement lawyers who can handle your expungement entirely for you.
+Sometimes it’s easier, faster, and more affordable to hire an expungement attorney to handle your expungement entirely for you.
 For a free consultation with me (Attorney Paul Denni), you can reach me here: